 The County Based Pain Opioid Epidemic Platform

-We provide an easy-to-use platform that can be used by local entities to assist in their efforts to provide solutions to the opioid related problems.
-The platform includes best practice information, process and related resources to provide services and link to providers at the local level.
+We provide an easy-to-use platform that can be used by local entities to assist in their efforts to provide solutions to the opioid-related problems.
+The platform includes best practice information, process and related resources to provide services and links to providers at the local level.
 The Pain Opioid Epidemic Project and Case Presentation websites are focused on cities, neighborhoods, counties and other local entities.
 Entities interested in "duplicating" and customizing the websites for their local environment can contact Citizens4health.

 Best Practice, Evidence-based Inventory, Checklist and Database

-Developing and updating evidence-based inventory of clinical, social, legal and public policy materials and process related to the our vision.
-We start with focusing on pain to be followed by opioid use conditions, overdose prevention and addressing "the drug war".
+Developing and updating the evidence-based inventory of clinical, social, legal and public policy materials and processes related to our vision.
+We start by focusing on pain to be followed by opioid use conditions, overdose prevention and addressing "the drug war".

 Taking Personal, Social and Political Action

 Providing individual-facing Personal Health Manager for personal engagement for individuals suffering with pain and opioid addiction.
 Social and political tools to engage with stakeholders locally and nationally.